 Money Back Policy

-Money back policy give you money during the policy tenure.
+Money back policy gives you money during the policy tenure.
 A money back policy gives you a percentage of the sum assured at regular intervals during your policy term.
 If you live beyond the term of the policy then you will receive the remaining portion of the corpus and the accrued bonus also at the end of the policy term.

-But in case of an unfortunate event before the full term of the policy is over; the beneficiaries are entitled to receive the entire sum assured regardless of the number of installments paid out.
+But in case of an unfortunate event before the full term of the policy is over; the beneficiaries are entitled to receive the entire sum assured regardless of the number of instalments paid out.
 Money back policies are the most expensive insurance options offered by insurance companies as they offer returns to the insured during the policy tenure.

 Money Back policy gives way for a person to plan the course of his life with a sum that is expected in regular intervals.
 Plans such as children’s education, children’s marriage can be executed in a better way with the help of this policy.